CanWang1987/CanWang1987/README.md

 - Please drop me an Email to workpeterwang@gmail.com along with your personal phone number....
 - I am happy to reply to you and chat with you as I will regularly check my business account.

+I was trained for a long time and have done research with practical skills in Telecommunication and software design.

 How did I come to England?
 I finished a phonecall to international student's office ,afterwards I ended up dropping in this hole,it's an unfriendly culture full of people with free ideas.